Take the quiz

 1. The orthodontist takes measurements of the teeth and makes a plaster cast.

-2. Place all brackets accurately in the mold.
+2. Place all brackets accurately in the mould.

-3. Next, they make clear splints to transfer the brackets from the mold to the teeth.
+3. Next, they make clear splints to transfer the brackets from the mould to the teeth.

 4. They prepare the patient's teeth (cleaning, polishing, drying and bonding).